Masterización de Audio con MasteringBOX

 • Far Distance – pop guard about 4-6 inches from the microphone

-At this distance, you barely get any proximity effect, which is good for female vocals.
+At this distance, you barely get any proximity effect in the audio, which is good for female vocals.
 Male vocals lacking that low-end boost sound thinner with only mid and high frequencies dominating the signal.

 • Invoking the proximity effect with the sound source close to the microphone fattens up low frequency sounds around 300 – 200 Hz and lower.